 There’s no shame in redesigning a website as often as possible.

 Take a look at Quartz, a thriving news website that has redesigned not once, not twice, but five times since its 2012 launch.
-After its latest redesign earlier this month, it proclaimed that number as a point of pride:
+After its latest redesign earlier in August 2018, it proclaimed that number as a point of pride:

 “This is the fifth full version of QZ.com in six years.
 That unusually rapid rate of change is a deliberate part of our strategy to serve you better.
 It helps make product development more efficient, avoid technical debt, and quickly adopt new web technologies,” Quartz wrote.